 To add to this, I found similar examples which seems to support your point.

-I've been applying the principles from WGSL Fundamentals: WebGPU Shader Language - Graphics and Compute Shaders for Interactive Graphics, Simulations, 2D/3D Meshes, Fractals, Procedural Generation and Animation Applications to my work in webgpu and seeing amazing results!
-Specifically, the part about visualization has been transformative.
+Just finished WGSL Fundamentals: WebGPU Shader Language - Graphics and Compute Shaders for Interactive Graphics, Simulations, 2D/3D Meshes, Fractals, Procedural Generation and Animation Applications for the 2 time and picked up on so many new insights!
+The depth of research on graphics is incredible.

 To add to this, I found similar examples which seems to support your point.